 This was a time I had a mix of edit assistant and edit work.
 Having just finished an MA course in production, Granada commissioned 2 of the proposals written by 2 of my course mates.
 I was asked to edit them and was excited for the opportunity to.
-I edited the 2 half-hour programmes -Counting Sheep and Chinatown.
-And we were happy to hear that Counting Sheep won an RTS award.
-Clearly just starting out, I was more than happy to assist experienced editors at the same time learning more about the skill and technical know how of being an editor.
+I edited the 2 half-hour programmes - Counting Sheep and Chinatown.
+And we were pleased to hear that Counting Sheep won an RTS award.
+Clearly just starting out, I was more than happy to assist experienced editors at the same time learning more about the skill and technical know how in editorial.
 Visual Voodoo, a company owned by ITN would regularly hire me to digitise and also re-cut some existing edits.

 MA TV PRODUCTION 1998-1999

-This course was very generous with the use of the department's equipment and an Avid which students in our course was able to use 24/7.
+This course was very generous with the use of the department's equipment and an Avid MC which students in our course were able to use 24/7.
 With the course work and the accessibility of the edit suite, I was able to gain more experience and confidence in this part of the production.
-We were all given work placements, and my placement was at the BBC helping out the team for Great Railway Journeys.
+We were all given work placements, and my placement was at the BBC helping out the team of Great Railway Journeys.